-To help compose your image for that magazine cover with text and logo, it would be handy to have it on screen during the shoot.
+To help compose your image for that magazine cover with text and logo, it would be handy to have it on-screen during the shoot.
 That is what the Overlay tool on the Capture tool tab does for you.

 You load an image into the Overlay tool, set Opacity, Scale and Horizontal/Vertical position.
-The tool comes with an accompanying cursor tool (hand symbol on top of rectangle as you can select in the tool).
+The tool comes with an accompanying cursor tool (hand symbol on top of the rectangle as you can select in the tool).

-The image you load into the Overlay tool, preferably with a transparant background, is projected on top of the image in the Viewer.
+The image you load into the Overlay tool, preferably with a transparent background, is projected on top of the image in the Viewer.
 Note that the overlay is not saved to the image.
 It is just a projection.

 Overlay Cursor Tool

 To move the overlay, you can also use the Overlay cursor tool.
 You find it in the cursor tools section on the Toolbar by long-clicking on the Pan cursor tool and select Move Overlay from the list.
-Alternatively you can select the cursor tool from the Overlay tool itself or with key H (and Shift+H respectively) from the keyboard.
+Alternatively, you can select the cursor tool from the Overlay tool itself or with key H (and Shift+H respectively) from the keyboard.

-The Show checkbox allows you to quickly enable and disable the display of the overlay without affecting settings.
+The Show check box allows you to quickly enable and disable the display of the overlay without affecting settings.
 To remove the selected overlay, open the action menu (3 dots top right) and click on Clear Overlay.

 Next Capture Naming Tool

 File naming is important and you want to get it right from the start.
-Yes, Capture One has powerful (batch) rename capabilities for renaming afterwards but why not set it right from the beginning?
+Yes, Capture One has powerful (batch) rename capabilities for renaming afterward but why not set it right from the beginning?

-In the Next Capture Naming tool you see the Format field.
-At the right you see a small button with 3 dots.
+In the Next Capture Naming tool, you see the Format field.
+At the right, you see a small button with 3 dots.
 When you click on it the Naming Format dialog opens.